Differentiable Model Selection for Ensemble Learning: End-to-end Combinatorial Ensemble Learning

 \subsection{Differentiable Model Selection}

-The e2e-MEL system is based on learning to select $k<n$ predictions from the master ensemble, given a set of input features.
-This can be done by way of a structured prediction of binary values, which are then used to mask the individual agent predictions.
+The e2e-CEL system is based on learning to select $k<n$ predictions from the master ensemble, given a set of input features.
+This can be done by way of a structured prediction of binary values, which are then used to mask the individual base learner predictions.

 Consider the unweighted knapsack problem